endlos99/xdt99/MANUAL.md

 and its corresponding lower-case variants.  `COPY` also supports native file paths, e.g., `COPY "/home/ralph/ti/src/file2.a99"`.

-`xas99` also provides a new directive `IBYTE` that includes an external binary file as a sequence of `BYTE`s.
+`xas99` also provides a new directive `BCOPY` that includes an external binary file as a sequence of `BYTE`s.
 Please refer to the section about *xdt99 Extensions* for further information.